 In other words, through Internalization the code is customized while through localization the content that undergoes modifications in different languages.

 The reason why internationalization should be done prior to localization is simply to ensure that the code could handle the new localized content when it is created.
 In most cases modifying the code for internationalization after it has already been written is a long and complicated process.

-Find A Good Localization Partner
+2. Find A Good Localization Partner

 It is best to leave localization to the specialists who know how to transform your app so that it feels native to customers.
-You shouldn’t chose a service provider based lower prices but rather chose an agency that fits your expectations and goals.
+You shouldn’t choose a service provider based on lower prices but rather chose an agency that fits your expectations and goals.

 - What localization tools and platforms does it uses?

 - Are your translators proficient in translating app content?

 - How quickly do they provide the translation?